Deep-Spark/DeepSparkHub/hpc/molecular_dynamics/tensorflow/README.md

 pip3 install deepmd-kit[gpu,cu10,lmp,ipi]==2.2.2
 ```

-### Install the DeePMD-kit’s python interface
+### Install the DeePMD-kit’s Python interface
-Visit the Tianshuzhixin official website(https://support.iluvatar.com/#/DocumentCentre?id=1&nameCenter=2&productId=381380977957597184) - Resource Center page to obtain the Linux version software stack offline installation package:
-If you already have an account, click the "Login" button in the upper right corner to download.
-If you do not have an account, click on the "Login" button in the upper right corner and select "Register" to apply for an account and download it.
+Visit Iluvatar Corex official website - Resource Center page (https://support.iluvatar.com/#/DocumentCentre?id=1&nameCenter=2&productId=381380977957597184) to obtain the Linux version software stack offline installation package.
+If you already have an account, click the "Login" button at the upper right corner.
+If you do not have an account, click the "Login" button and select "Register" to apply for an account.
+And then download BI_SDK3.1.0 (4.57GB).
-And then download BI_SDK3.1.0(4.57GB)
 ```
 pip3 install tensorflow-2.6.5+corex.3.1.0-cp38-cp38-linux_x86_64.whl
 sed -i '473s/np.float64/np.float32/' deepmd/env.py